-We have reviewed the accompanying standalone financial position of Raya Holding Company for Financial Investments (S.A.E.) as of 30 September 2023, as well as the related standalone statements of profit or loss, comprehensive income, changes in equity and cash flows for the period then ended, and a summary of significant accounting policies and other explanatory notes.
-Management is responsible for the preparation and fair presentation of these standalone financial statements in accordance with Egyptian Accounting Standards.
-Our responsibility is to express a conclusion on these standalone financial statements based on our limited review.
+We have audited the accompanying standalone financial statements of RAYA HOLDING COMPANY FOR FINANCIAL INVESTMENTS (S.A.E.) represented in the standalone financial position as of 31 December 2023, and the related standalone statements of profit or loss, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.